About the MoLSAMP Program

 - Preparation for post-baccalaureate education and careers in STEM

-Students are expected to be in Columbia for the whole 9 weeks (no vacations); although, no activities are planned on weekends and students may go home if they wish.
+Students are expected to be in Columbia for the whole nine weeks (no vacations), although no activities are planned on weekends and students may go home if they wish.
 Most students find that staying in Columbia on weekends is beneficial to their overall experience.
-Students will participate in all aspects of the larger summer program at Mizzou including orientation, educational programming, social events, and the Forum (poster session) at the end of the summer on July 29, 2023.
+Students will participate in all aspects of the larger summer program at Mizzou including orientation, educational programming, social events, and the Forum (poster session) at the end of July.

-The MU Office of Undergraduate Research will process applications and make selections and research placements in collaboration with MU science faculty.
+The MU Office of Undergraduate Research will process applications and make selections and research placements in collaboration with MU research faculty.
 We are seeking students with career interests that include scientific research.

 Students will receive:

 - Stipend of $4,000 (minus taxes)